-If you have a high prescription or astigmatism, contact lenses may also provide moreenhanced vision correction than glasses.
-Today, you can even replace your bifocal glasseswith bifocal contact lenses.
+If you have a high prescription or astigmatism, contact lenses may also provide more enhanced vision correction than glasses.
+Today, you can even replace your bifocal glasses with bifocal contact lenses!

 TYPES OF CONTACT LENSES

 Soft lenses are comfortable to wear and must be replaced monthly, weekly or daily depending on the type you choose.
 Soft lenses are often recommended for sports because they fit closer to the eye and are more secure.

 Today, with the introduction of newer materials like silicone hydrogels, which allow more oxygen to reach the eye, patients find it easier and more comfortable than ever to wear soft lenses.

-Rigid Gas Permeable (RGP) Lens
+Hard Contact Lenses/Rigid Gas Permeable (RGP) Lens

-RGP lenses offer sharp and consistent vision compared to soft contact lenses and are highly suitable especially for those with astigmatism.
+Hard contact lenses are not as awfully uncomfortable as they were before, which were called PMMA lenses.
 It requires some time for the eyes to adjust to the lenses when you first start wearing them, but after this initial adaptation period, most find RGP lenses are as comfortable as soft ones.

 Modern rigid gas permeable contacts allow oxygen to pass directly to keep the cornea healthy.
 In fact, modern rigid gas permeable contacts allow more oxygen to reach the cornea than most soft contact lenses.